dcdc-io/taiko-screencheck/README.md

 By default `taiko-screencheck` will automatically create a directory for screenshots whenever taiko is loaded.
 It is recommended that test developers use the `screenshot.setup` method to override this behaviour with information particular to a given test run.

+## FAQs

+1. My headless screen captures never match my headed screen captures of the same page.
+   This may be happening because you have a high DPI display.
+Try setting your desktop as a 1:1 pixel ratio to your display device.
+Alternatively you may want to avoid headed mode for the creation of reference images.

 ## Contributing

 Use the `_test_harness` subdirectory to explore your plugin in the taiko environment.